MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-conferencing-plan.md

 - **Keep your contracts with your existing telephone number provider.** You keep your preferred operator and contracts.

-- **Flexible allocation of phone numbers between your operator and Microsoft.** You can use phone numbers from both Microsoft and your operator, or only use phone numbers from your operator.
+- **Flexible allocation of phone numbers between your operator and Microsoft.** You can use phone numbers from both Microsoft and your operator (with a Microsoft Audio Conferencing Standard subscription only), or only use phone numbers from your operator (with either a Microsoft Audio Conferencing Standard subscription or Operator Connect Conferencing licenses).

 - **Operator-managed infrastructure.** Your operator manages the Session Border Controllers (SBCs) and the interconnectivity with Microsoft, allowing you to save on hardware purchases and management.